Guided visits to the Museum of Liverpool specially for older local people

 If so, you may enjoy our memory walk around the Museum of Liverpool.
 You'll see some objects and images that you might just remember, share memories and stories and find out how Liverpool's history is being told today.

 Memory walks are free.
 Sessions last approximately one hour and can accommodate up to 25 people.
 Find out when the next memory walk will be in the Museum of Liverpool's What's on section.

 You can also book memory walks for groups.
 To book a memory walk for your group, or for further enquiries, please email us using this contact form or phone 0151 478 4242.

 The Museum of Liverpool is fully accessible and support is available on this tour for people with disabilities.
 Please state any specific needs when booking.

 You can also find out how to lead your own memory walks around the Museum of Liverpool on our House of Memories dementia awareness training workshops.
 Keep an eye on this page or sign up for our bi-monthly email newsletter for further information.

-The Museum of Liverpool will be closed for essential internal works from 31 December 2016 (closing at 5pm on Friday 30 December) until late February 2017.
+The Museum of Liverpool is closed for essential internal works from 31 December 2016 and re-opens on Monday 20 February 2017.
 Further information.